MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Security/ConvertTo-SecureString.md

 The `ConvertTo-SecureString` cmdlet converts encrypted standard strings into secure strings.
 It can also convert plain text to secure strings.
 It is used with `ConvertFrom-SecureString` and `Read-Host`.
-The secure string created by the cmdlet can be used with cmdlets or functions that require a parameter of type SecureString.
+The secure string created by the cmdlet can be used with cmdlets or functions that require a parameter of type **SecureString**.
 The secure string can be converted back to an encrypted, standard string using the `ConvertFrom-SecureString` cmdlet.
 This enables it to be stored in a file for later use.

 If the standard string being converted was encrypted with `ConvertFrom-SecureString` using a specified key, that same key must be provided as the value of the **Key** or **SecureKey** parameter